CrunchyData/pgmonitor/hugo/content/exporter/_index.md

  * *ccp_postmaster_uptime_seconds* - Time interval in seconds since PostgreSQL database was last restarted

  * *ccp_postgresql_version_current* - Version of PostgreSQL that this exporter is monitoring.
-Value is the 6 digit integer returned by `server_version_num` system variable to allow easy monitoring for version changes.
+Value is the 6 digit integer returned by the `server_version_num` PostgreSQL configuration variable to allow easy monitoring for version changes.

  * *ccp_sequence_exhaustion_count* - Checks for any sequences that may be close to exhaustion (by default greater than 75% usage).
 Note this checks the sequences themselves, not the values contained in the columns that use said sequences.
 Function `monitor.sequence_status()` can provide more details if run directly on database instance.

  * *ccp_settings_pending_restart_count* - Number of settings from pg_settings catalog in a pending_restart state.
 This value is from the similarly named column found in pg_catalog.pg_settings.

-This meaning of the `ccp_transaction_wraparound_*` metrics, and how to manage when they are triggered, is covered more extensively in this blog post: https://info.crunchydata.com/blog/managing-transaction-id-wraparound-in-postgresql
+The meaning of the following `ccp_transaction_wraparound` metrics, and how to manage when they are triggered, is covered more extensively in this blog post: https://info.crunchydata.com/blog/managing-transaction-id-wraparound-in-postgresql

  * *ccp_transaction_wraparound_percent_towards_emergency_autovac* - Recommended thresholds set to 75%/95% when first evaluating vacuum settings on new systems.
-Once those have been reviewed and at least one instance-wide vacuum has been run, we recommend thresholds of 110%/125%.
+Once those have been reviewed and at least one instance-wide vacuum has been run, recommend thresholds of 110%/125%.
 Alerting above 100% for extended periods of time means that autovacuum is not able to keep up with current transaction rate and needs further tuning.

  * *ccp_transaction_wraparound_percent_towards_wraparound* - Recommend thresholds set to 50%/75%.
 If any of these thresholds is tripped, current vacuum settings must be evaluated and tuned ASAP.
-If critical threshold is reached, it is vitally important that vacuums be run on older tables to avoid the cluster being forced to shut down and only be able to run in single user mode.
+If critical threshold is reached, it is vitally important that vacuum be run on tables with old transaction IDs to avoid the cluster being forced to shut down and only be able to run in single user mode.

-The following `ccp_stat_bgwriter_*` metrics are statistics collected from the [pg_stat_bgwriter](https://www.postgresql.org/docs/current/monitoring-stats.html#PG-STAT-BGWRITER-VIEW) view for monitoring performance.
+The following `ccp_stat_bgwriter` metrics are statistics collected from the [pg_stat_bgwriter](https://www.postgresql.org/docs/current/monitoring-stats.html#PG-STAT-BGWRITER-VIEW) view for monitoring performance.
+These metrics cover important performance information about flushing data out to disk.
+Please see the documentation for further details on these metrics.

  * *ccp_stat_bgwriter_buffers_alloc*